 What was your path to becoming a therapist?

 Before becoming a therapist, I had jobs in all sorts of fields — community organization, nonprofit, healthcare, education, and the arts.
 All of this experience plays a role in the role I play today; it informs my practice, giving me guidance in how I support and understand my clients.
 I have special training in child development, bereavement, grief, and art therapy and my research is focused on healing from trauma and supporting caregivers.
-I believe that every person is fundamentally creative at their root and this creativity is a force.
 It empowers them in the face of transition, hardship, and stress, while offering the potential for deep healing and transformation.

 What should someone know about working with you?